 We bring you ‘Jo & His Camera’ Comic Strips wherein a Magical Camera gives DSLR photography tutorials to Jo.

 To understand Depth of Field, Click on the below Image to see the Comic wherein the Camera explains Jo, the concept of Depth of Field.

 Bokeh, a Japanese word, means blur produced (by the lens) in the out-of-focus area of a photo that lie outside the Depth of Field.
-Bokeh are circular shapes created while photographing a scene with a wide aperture opening, say f/2 (Shallow depth of field) when the lens display out-of-focus points of light.
+Bokeh are circular or hexagonal shapes created while photographing a scene with a wide aperture opening, say f/2 (Shallow depth of field) when the lens display out-of-focus points of light.

 You can create Bokeh in Portrait Photography if you use wide aperture (shallow depth of field) to make the subject stand out against a blur backdrop.
 Alternatively, you can also produce Bokeh effect using a small aperture only in cases when the backdrop is far enough.

 Check out the below 2 photographs: Aperture of f/4.5 was used to create Bokeh – shape of out of focus light in the background.
 Here Focus was set on the Panda Teddy Bear.

 You can use the below light sources to create the Bokeh Effect:

 - In the house, you can use Fairy Lights or Lamps in the background